natiiix/nebula/docs/heap.md

 All of the allocated tertiary blocks must be within a single parent secondary block.
 The table entry representing the first block used for this allocation will contain the number of allocated blocks.
-Every following entry will contain a value decreased by one until zero is reached.
+The remaining entries covered by this allocation should contain `0x00`, so that the sum of the entries' values matched the value of the first entry.

 ### 0xFF01 - 0x1_0000 bytes

 This is exactly the right size of data for a single secondary block.
-The table entry will contain `0x100` = 256 tertiary blocks = single secondary block.
+The table entry will contain `0x00000001` = one secondary block.
 The value of the following table entry will be in no way related to this one.
 The allocated secondary block will NOT contain the secondary allocation table.